JPGoneBrazy/bdo-nsfw/PAZ/README.md

 - New mod for Guardian's Kharoxia outfit
 - New mod for Kaine outfit for Corsair, Dark Knight, Drakania, Guardian, Kunoichi, Lahn, MAewha, Mystic, Nova, Sorceress, Valkyrie, and Witch
 - Fixed patch error of all "underup" files.
-BDO has them removed from the game already.
+They have been removed from the game already.
 - Updated pactool to v1.4.4
 - Updated 3d converter to 11.102